 Canton, China: Talking About Foreigners

 Until the late 19th century, emperors and kings of the Far East strictly regulated contact between their subjects and Westerners.
 Japan’s Tokugawa shoguns limited trade with Europeans to dealings with the Dutch at Nagasaki.
 The restrictions placed on Western contact were so stringent in Korea that it came to be known as the Hermit Kingdom.

 In the vast domain of the Manchu-Chinese emperor, trade with Europeans was permitted only on a few designated days of each month and only at select locations.
 The southern Chinese port of Canton (present-day Guangzhou) was host to one of these portals for contact between two worlds.

-It is widely believed that settings such as these gave rise to the expression “3/8.”
-It is said that the pre-designated dates for trade with westerners were the 8th, 18th and 28th of each month—the “three 8th-days” or “three-eights.”
+It is widely believed that settings such as these gave rise to the expression “three-eight.”
+As the pre-designated dates for trade with Westerners were the 8th, 18th and 28th of each month—so people began speaking of the “three 8th-days” or “three-eights.”

 The term can sometimes be used as an insult, but it is most commonly used in a humorous, teasing fashion—especially between close friends or family members.

 Whether the expression originated in Canton or elsewhere is unclear.
 As with the origin of the IWD, the true beginnings of the expression are largely lost to history.